Ashika-Jain/natours/README.md

 ## Usage

-Once the server is running, open your browser and navigate to `http://localhost:3000` to start using NOMADS.
+Once the server is running, open your browser and navigate to `http://localhost:3000` to start using natours.

 ### Using the Chatbot